sergio-sanz-rodriguez/Vision-Transformers-Image-Classification/README.md

 * [ViT_Modeling_v3.ipynb](https://github.com/sergio-sanz-rodriguez/Vision-Transformers-Image-Classification/blob/main/notebooks/ViT_Modeling_v3.ipynb): It includes more ViT-Base models trained with 102 classes, the 101 original ones plus another called "unknown", and using an input image size of 384x384 pixels instead of 224x224 pixels, which require other non-default pretrained weights, particularly [ViT_B_16_Weights.IMAGENET1K_SWAG_E2E_V1](https://pytorch.org/vision/main/models/generated/torchvision.models.vit_b_16.html#torchvision.models.vit_b_16).
 * [ViT_Modeling_v4.ipynb](https://github.com/sergio-sanz-rodriguez/Vision-Transformers-Image-Classification/blob/main/notebooks/ViT_Modeling_v4.ipynb): It includes an updated version of the model for classifying 101 food types. **This version achieves higher accuracy (92.7%)** with respect to the version in ViT_Modeling_v3.ipynb (91.6%).
 * [ViT_Modeling_v5.ipynb](https://github.com/sergio-sanz-rodriguez/Vision-Transformers-Image-Classification/blob/main/notebooks/ViT_Modeling_v5.ipynb): It includes an updated version of the model for classifying 101 food types + unknown. **This version achieves higher accuracy (92.8%)** with respect to the version in ViT_Modeling_v4.ipynb (91.3%).
+* [Swin_Modeling_v1.ipynb](https://github.com/sergio-sanz-rodriguez/Vision-Transformers-Image-Classification/blob/main/notebooks/Swin_Modeling_v1.ipynb): This notebook demonstrates the training process of a Swin-V2-Tiny transformer architecture for classifying 101 food types.
+The process leverages the distillation technique, with ViT-Base/17-384 selected as the "teacher" model.
+* [Swin_Modeling_v2.ipynb](https://github.com/sergio-sanz-rodriguez/Vision-Transformers-Image-Classification/blob/main/notebooks/Swin_Modeling_v2.ipynb): This notebook demonstrates the training process of a Swin-V2-Tiny transformer architecture for classifying 101 food types + unknown.
+The process also leverages the distillation technique.

 ### Multi-class Model Performance Evaluation
 * [EfficientNetB2_Evaluation.ipynb](https://github.com/sergio-sanz-rodriguez/Vision-Transformers-Image-Classification/blob/main/notebooks/EfficientNetB2_Evaluation.ipynb): This notebook mainly focuses on evaluating the model obtained from the EfficientNetB2_Modeling.ipynb notebook.
 The evaluation metrics used include: accuracy, false positive rate at 95% recall, prediction time on the CPU and GPU, model size, and number of parameters.